mongodb/docs/source/type-hints.rst

 Incompatible Types
 ~~~~~~~~~~~~~~~~~~
-If you use the generic form of :py:class`~pymongo.mongo_client.MongoClient` you
+If you use the generic form of :py:class:`~pymongo.mongo_client.MongoClient` you
 may encounter a ``mypy`` error like:

 .. code-block:: python